prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 The [userSync.registerSync()]({{site.baseurl}}/dev-docs/bidder-adaptor.html#bidder-adaptor-Registering-User-Syncs) function called by the adapter keeps a queue of valid userSync requests.
 It prevents unwanted sync entries from being placed on the queue:

-* Removes undesired sync types. (i.e. enforces the iframeEnabled flag)
+* Removes undesired sync types. (i.e. blocks iframe pixels if `filterSettings.iframe` wasn't declared)
-* Removes undesired adapter registrations. (i.e. enforces the enabledBidders option)
+* Removes undesired adapter registrations. (i.e. enforces the configured filtering logic from the `filterSettings` object)
 * Makes sure there's not too many queue entries from a given adapter. (i.e. enforces syncsPerBidder)

 When user syncs are run, regardless of whether they are invoked by the platform or by the page calling pbjs.triggerUserSyncs(), the queue entries are randomized and appended to the bottom of the HTML head tag.
 If there's no head tag, then they're appended to the end of the body tag.